-JAMES CLARK IS A STAFF WRITER WHO COVERS VETERANS, CULTURE AND ENTERTAINMENT FOR TASK AND PURPOSE.
+JAMES CLARK IS A SENIOR REPORTER WHO COVERS VETERANS, CULTURE AND ENTERTAINMENT FOR TASK AND PURPOSE.
 A FORMER MARINE CORPS COMBAT CORRESPONDENT AND VETERAN OF THE WAR IN AFGHANISTAN, YOU CAN FOLLOW HIM ON TWITTER AT @JAMESWCLARK OR REACH HIM VIA EMAIL AT JAMES@TASKANDPURPOSE.COM.

 Dying of cancer, this Green Beret has one last mission: Getting Congress to fight for military medical malpractice reform

 "You think you're limited on time?
 You ought to talk to me about limited time."

 The 38-year-old Green Beret's cancer was missed by Army care providers in 2017, and is now terminal.
 For the last year he's been fighting to change a decades-old legal rule known as the Feres Doctrine, which bars Stayskal and his family from suing the government for the alleged medical malpractice.